sec-stuttgart/MP-SPDZ-convolution-triples/README.md

 Like this, you can run multiple separate benchmarks at once to reduce the overall time it takes to complete all experiments.
 Make sure to emulate a network setting whenever you start the containers like this and also make sure to have enough resources (CPU cores and RAM) so concurrent experiments don't influence the performance of each other.
 We used 4 cores for 2-party experiments (LowGear and some of the online experiments) and 8 cores for 4-party experiments (HighGear and the rest of the online experiments).
+We estimate that more than 20 GB RAM are required to run the largest LowGear benchmarks and more than 30 GB for HighGear benchmarks.

 ### Benchmark Results